armurox/AI_stuff/pagerank/README.md

 - You can adjust the `DAMPING` and `SAMPLES` constants in the code to fine-tune the algorithm's behavior.

-- This code is designed for educational purposes and may require modifications or optimizations for production use.
+- This code is designed for acadamic purposes and may require modifications or optimizations for production use.